kevbrick/Alleva_et_al_2021_analytic_pipeline/accessoryFiles/basecallingPipelines/README.md

 These pipelines are built in nextflow (nextflow.io) and use either singularity or coda for package management.
 It has been tested using nextflow/20.10.0 and singularity/3.6.4.
 Earlier versions of nextflow will not work.

 ### ACCESSORY DATA:
 The raw Pacbio CCS BAM files and Nanopore FAST5 files are available upon request.
 After discussion with the SRA / GEO, these files have not been included in public repositorys.
-For more information, please contact the authors.
+For more information, please contact kevin.brick@nih.gov or the other authors.

 ### RUN FOR NANOPORE:
 Clone the repo.
 Modify the accessoryFiles/samples/ont.details.txt file to specify the folders for the FAST5 files for each ONT run.
 Then, from the source folder, run: